Frodo-Web/frodo-tips/devops/k8s-helm.md

 // Render helm chart ignoring the yaml errors, so you can see what's parsed wrong helm --debug template . -f values.yaml

+// if you use this annotation on the PVC, it will skip deleting the resource on uninstall. helm.sh/resource-policy: "keep"
 ````
 ## Fleet
 How to deploy manually in fleet